peishuli/open-telemetry-lgtm/README.md

 ![Log to Trace](./log-to-trace.png)

-You can also view the `Node graph` from Tempo by selecting the `Service Graph` tab and click on `Run queyr`:
+You can also view the `Node graph` from Tempo by selecting the `Service Graph` tab and click on `Run query`:

 ![Node graph](./node-graph.png)